Egokere/windows-server-infra-lab/README.md

 ### 5. Client VM machines
 * Created additional VM clients including Windows 11 and Ubuntu Linux machines
 * Integrated additional VM clients to the active network. configuring network adapters to engage default gateway (OPNsense) and DC01
 * Configured Machines to only utilize the DHCP in my corp.local network for DHCP lease
+* Troubleshot the client so it could communicate with the domain controller
+* Configured a Windows client to join an Active Directory domain
+* Configured and validated domain-based authentication with domain-based user accounts **(so they can now log in to windows client with their individual accounts and passwords)**

+---
+Active Directory / Windows Client

+* Joined Windows 11 client to corp.local Active Directory domain.
+* Successfully authenticated to the Windows client using domain user credentials.
+* Validated communication between the client and DC01 for domain authentication.
+* Learned the importance of configuring the client to use the domain controller as its DNS server for Active Directory functionality.

+### On the Windows client:

+Settings > System > About > Advanced system settings

+Then:

+Computer Name > Change

+Select: **Domain**

+Enter: **corp.local**

+Uses my Administrator account to sign in and join the computer to the domain (corp.local).

+After the computer restarted, I was able to login with: **username@corp.local**(users from my domain)

 ---